klbjklbj/TimeBanker/README.md

 This app allows users of a community to register and update their accounts for a time bank that can exchange time hours of work as a virtual currency.

-## Getting Started

 ### Overview

 The purpose of this project is to present members of a neighborhood or community with a platform, a time bank, that can strengthen their bonds among each other by engaging in activities or public services that can benefit others.
 The giver of services will receive credit from receivers.
 Since people live in the same neighborhood assume to have the same class, their time equivalence can also be assumed.
 One hour of service is tantamount to one credit, and the exchange of credit is followed by the completion of tasks demanded by receivers.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+## How it Works

+On the Home Page users can register (using the Register modal) and once they're registered, they can log into use TimeBanker.
+Whn logged in users can update their accounts

 ## Built With

 * HTML, Bootstrap, CSS
-* Javascript, Node.js, Express, Passport, bCrypt, reCAPTCHA
+* Javascript, Node.js, Express, Passport (local), bCrypt, reCAPTCHA
 * MySQL, Sequelize
 * Mocha & Chai for testing

-### Installing
+### Getting Started

+## Deployment

+This project app is deployed on Heroku with the database at

+### To install on a local machine

 ```
 git clone https://github.com/Zhangjt9317/Project-2-Armadillos.git ## clone the repo to the local machine